rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ## Demons

 The word "demon" shares the etymological root of the word *demonstrate*, much like the word "monster" means literally *to show*.
+Think of Socrates and his *daimonion*, which spoke to him and warned him of dangers (except apparently for his [trial](https://en.m.wikipedia.org/wiki/Trial_of_Socrates) and death sentence).

 The God-allowed purpose for demons is to show our sin, our fall from grace.
 In practical terms it is to tempt, to torment in the darkness away from the light of God.
 And God allows this in order to bring us towards salvation.

-We are made in the image and likeness of God.
-It is no wonder the demons hate us so.

-Ultimately, demons are fallen angels, and thus have very much the same nature as angels.
+Ultimately, demons are fallen angels, and have the same nature as angels.
 They are incorporeal (compared to man), immortal, intellectual spirits with free-will outside of time (relative to our sense of time).
 Any light they produce is derivative and they cannot create ex-nihilo.

 Importantly, demons are completely subject and obedient to God.
+This is fortunate for us, as these spirits hate God and want to hurt you and your family.
 Despite their hatred and rebellion, God allows their continued existence.

-They were created good, as God does not create evil.
+These spirits were created good, as God does not create evil.
 God allows evil only so that good may arise from evil, such as the redemption of man.

 Evil is the absence of good...